g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

 * Message List Styles: Styles for the list of messages, including background color, max-width, padding, and margin.
 * Private Message Styles: Styles for private messages, overriding the default message styles with different background and text colors.
 * Form Input Styles: Styles for the form input section, including flex layout, input field styles, and button styles.
-* User List Styles: Styles for the list of users, including flex layout, wrapping, height, and individual user item styles.

 ### Setting Up Socket.io Client-Side Library
  In the HTML file, include the Socket.io client-side library by adding the following `script` tag just before the closing `</body>` tag: